 - C1 and C2: Proficient User

 Open UAS students are required to have the same university level study skills as the Degree Students.
 Students themselves are responsible for having these skills.
-These skills include e.g. information searching and writing an essay answer.
+These skills include e.g. information searching skills and preparedness to write an essay answer.
 Usually a secondary level education (high school, vocational school) gives a good base for university level studies.

 Some Open UAS courses may have requirements about previous know-how.
-If so, there is always a mention about such requirements in connection to the course information.
-In such case, the students themselves are responsible to meet these requirements.
+If so, there is always a mention about these prerequisites in connection to the course information.
+It is also possible to meet these prerequisites with corresponding prior learning.
+Students themselves are responsible for having the required competence.
+This is not checked by school.